SystemsApproach/private5g/arch.rst

 transmissions on a particular base station.
 One is the signal-to-noise ratio that the base station observes when communicating with each UE.
 This is called the *Channel Quality Indicator (CQI)* and it is passed *up* from the radio.
-The other is the quality-of-service the network wants to give a particular UE.
+The other is the quality of service the network wants to give a particular UE.
 This is called the *QoS Class Indicator (QCI)* and it is passed *down* to the radio.
 This abstract summary, as shown in :numref:`Figure %s <fig-quality>`, is sufficient